The Game Developers Conference (GDC) 2020 Conference call for submissions will open July 16 to August 15 at 11:59 PM PT.

 Show us your cutting-edge techniques that demonstrate what new hardware is capable of!
-Possible topics include content amplification, physically based materials and lighting, real time global illumination, new approaches to deferred rendering, and advanced usage of compute shaders and GPGPU techniques.
-Both aspirational, next-gen only, and cross-gen scalable techniques are interesting.
+Possible topics include content amplification, physically based materials and lighting, real time global illumination, new approaches to deferred and forward+ rendering, and advanced usage of compute shaders and GPGPU techniques.
+Postmortems are welcome, as are examinations of aspirational techniques difficult to achieve in current games.

 Tools and Pipelines

 Content sizes are increasing dramatically with new platforms.
 How are you solving the difficult problems in content creation tools, content pipeline development, working with massive data sets, and providing rapid content creator iteration?

 We'd love nitty-gritty detailed talks on various gameplay-oriented subsystems, things that are not rendering, networking, physics, and AI.
 Examples include object systems, inventory and encumbrance, dynamic reactions to damage, conversation systems, etc. A great example from GDC 2012 was Elan Ruskin's talk, AI-driven Dynamic Dialog through Fuzzy Pattern Matching.
 Empower Your Writers!.

 Automated Testing in Games and Game Engines